 We’ve had avocado trees for several years, and while they’ve fruited well, there were times when the leaves drooped.
 After a quick Google search, I saw this was a fairly frequent event with avocado trees (both indoor and outdoor).
 So, I did some more research to find out more.
 Here’s what I found will help avocado trees with droopy leaves.

-As mentioned, the biggest reason that avocado trees get drooping leaves is due to over-watering.
-The bad news is it’s easy to overwater avocado trees.
+As mentioned, another reason that avocado trees get drooping leaves is due to over-watering.
+The bad news is it’s easy to over-water avocado trees.
 The good news is you can quickly fix it.

 So, over-watering doesn’t just happen from watering too much, but also from the pot or soil not having enough drainage.
 Because of this, it’s best to check the drainage first, before changing its watering schedule and amount.